Meet the cast of Baptiste on BBC1

 Freya Kingsley as Cristina

 Who is Cristina?
-She is a girl who is in danger and being held captive by some very evil people.
+A girl who is in danger and being held captive by some dangerous people.

 What else has Freya Kingsley starred in?
 Baptiste is Kingsley’s first ever on-screen role.